 This GUI allows you to enter a new current value for an attribute.
-To access the Kernel Tuner, click on the Application Manager icon in the CDE menu bar, select System_Admin, and then select Monitoring Tuning.
+To access the Kernel Tuner, click on the Application Manager icon in the CDE menu bar, select System_Admin, and then select MonitoringTuning.
 You can then click on Kernel Tuner.
 A pop-up menu containing a list of subsystems appears.
 Select a subsystem and enter the new attribute value in the attribute's Current Value field.

-Note Do not specify erroneous values for subsystem attributes, because system behavior may be unpredictable.
-If you want to modify an attribute, use only the recommended values described in this manual.
+Note specify erroneous values for subsystem attributes, because behavior may be unpredictable.
+If you want to modify bute, use only the recommended values described in mual. specify erroneous values for subsystem attributes, because behavior may be unpredictable.
+If you want to modify thute, use only the recommended values described in